PanagiotisDrakatos/Universal-Encryption-Channel/README.md

 <p>For more information about Windows 10 IoT Core, see  online documentation <a href="http://windowsondevices.com">here</a></p>

 <p>Please download, build, deploy, and contribute!!
-For more information and descriptions about this sample  you should feel free to create an issue and ask question and i will reply in my earliest convenience and don't forget to Fork the repository and upload whatever you want tha it will be helpful for this project.</p>
+For more information and descriptions about this sample  you should feel free to create an issue and ask question and I will reply you as soon as possible and don't forget to Fork the repository and upload whatever you want that it will be helpful for this project.</p>